-"As you grow older, you will discover that you have two hand, one for helping yourself, the other for helping others"- Audrey Hepburn
+"As you grow older, you will discover that you have two hands: one for helping yourself, the other for helping others."- Audrey Hepburn

-Hepburn took her role as ambassador seriously, joined numerous UNICEF field trips abroad, starting with a visit to Ethiopia where internal conflict and famine were prevalent.
-During her time as ambassador, Hepburn also running training programs for women in Venezuela, provided social services for impoverished children in Ecuador and Thailand, and attained clean drinking water for families in Guatemala and Honduras.
+Hepburn joined numerous UNICEF field trips abroad.
+She started with a visit to Ethiopia, where internal conflict and famine were prevalent.
+During her time as ambassador, Hepburn also ran training programs for women in Venezuela, provided social services for impoverished children in Ecuador and Thailand, and attained clean drinking water for families in Guatemala and Honduras.

 However, her work wasn’t limited to travel and global outreach.
 As an ambassador, Hepburn testified before the US Congress, participated in the World Summit for Children and initiated theState of the World's Children reports.
 The iconic film star also engaged with the media to promote UNICEF’s projects, hosting benefit concerts, delivering speeches, and conducting interviews.
-Now that’s a boss babe!
 In honor of her tireless work dedicated to UNICEF, Hepburn was awarded with the Presidential Medal of Freedom in 1992.

-Hepburn inspired through her actions, dedicating time to the underprivileged and advocating for her beliefs even when they differed from those around her - all while emanating elegance.
+Hepburn was inspirational in all aspects of her life.
+She dedicated time to the underprivileged, and advocated for her beliefs even when they differed from those around her - all while emanating elegance.
 Her legacy is that of beauty, style, and Hollywood fame, as well as the importance of treating everyone with respect.

 Comments will be approved before showing up.